NCAA Season 82

-NCAA Season 82 is the 2006–07 season of the National Collegiate Athletic Association (Philippines).
+NCAA Season 82 is the 2006–07 season of the National Collegiate Athletic Association in the Philippines.

 The start of the basketball competition is scheduled at June 24 at the Araneta Coliseum.

 De La Salle-College of Saint Benilde is the host of the 2006–07 season, with this year's theme “Proud and True at 82: Blazing Beyond Limits.”